Skip to main content

 Note that the validator:

-The Clockwork time logged validator does not take into account time that was logged before the validator was put in place.
-For issues with existing worklogs, you will have to update the worklog (or create a new one) to trigger a recalculation of Clockwork validation state.
+• The Clockwork time logged validator does not take into account any time that was logged before the validator was put in place.
+For work items with existing worklogs, you will have to update the worklog (or create a new one) to trigger a recalculation of Clockwork validation state.

-Although it is sufficiently reliable for common usage, there may be circumstances beyond Clockwork’s control (network latency, Atlassian incidents, etc.) that allow the transition to occur even if there is no time logged.
+• There may be rare circumstances beyond Clockwork’s control (network latency, Atlassian incidents, etc.) that allow the transition to occur even if there is no time logged.